Joselyne97/Github-app/README.md

 ## Project description:

- We were required to Create a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+ This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.

  ## Technology used: